 - Fraud — you have been the victim of fraud and did not authorise the purchase.

 Complain to your bank/card provider within 120 days of the purchase, and ask to dispute the transaction.
 It can then start the procedure of claiming the money back from the supplier's bank.
 It's also good practice to contact the seller (and it may speed the process up).

-Some claims can be made after 120 days - for example if the purchases was for services to be provided in the future, that were not provided.
+Some claims can be made after 120 days - for example if you bought something that was for services to be provided in the future, that for some reason weren't provided.

 However, even with these claims, there's a time limit of 540 days from the date of paying for the contract.